Speakers and Sessions

 1:45 PM - 2:50 PM

 Generational diversity is playing an increasingly larger role than at any other time in today’s workforce.
 Organizations and employers have a great opportunity to leverage the strengths of each generation across all ages to positively impact their workplace culture and bottom line, especially through inclusion with the aging worker.
-According to the CDC the number of people 65 years of age or older are not only working longer and but they are spending more time on the job than their peers did in previous years.
-Employees with higher workplace belonging show a marked increase in their willingness to recommend their company to others, receive greater increases in raises, and more promotions.
+According to the CDC the number of people 65 years of age or older are not only working longer, they are also spending more time on the job than their peers did in previous years.
+Employees with higher workplace belonging show a marked increase in their willingness to recommend their company to others, receive greater increases in raises, and receive more promotions.
 Today’s older Americans tend to have higher education levels than older workers did in the past and are more likely to be employed than adults with less education.
 These older adults are healthier and less likely to have a disability than in the past decades making it possible to extend their working lives past what society had viewed as a traditional retirement age range.

 This session will identify and analyze the dynamics that are experienced through stereotyping and discrimination, along with issues related to a lack of belonging by the aging workforce.
 Participants will identify a thorough understanding of the importance of creating a culture through belonging for not only healthy aging, but for building a sense of belonging in the workplace thereby creating healthier organizations through social cohesion of this population.